(Kids Doing Wonderful Things)

 SUMMER SERVICE CAMP

-2017 OUTCOME: KDWT Youth Ambassadors serviced 10 programs, sewed 40 Aloha Pillows to benefit Molokai kids, stamped 1,000 books, read with over 150 children and provided companionship to 15 senior veterans, in just one week.
+2017 OUTCOME: In 2017, eight youths were selected to participate in the camp.
+These KDWT Youth Ambassadors serviced 10 programs, sewed 40 Aloha Pillows to benefit Molokai kids, stamped 1,000 books, read with over 150 children and provided companionship to 15 senior veterans, in just one week.
 WAY TO GO!!!!

 JOIN OUR KDWT TEAM